TheProfessorsLab/Oracle-VocalAI-Interface-DISCONTINUED/README.md

 Responces are in the responces.txt file. you can add your own responces in this file

-individual commands are seperated by a space/ newline. and commands to invoke the same responce(s) are seperated by a slash: /
+individual commands are seperated by a space/ newline. and commands to invoke the same responce(s) are seperated by a Pipe:|

 individual responces are seperated by a space/ newline. and responces related to the same same command(s) are seperated by a pipe:|